collective/collective.messagesviewlet/README.rst

 * text : displayed text in the viewlet
 * message type : info, warning, important (different layout in the viewlet)
-* can hide : if checked, the user can hide the message
+* can hide : if checked, the user can hide the message (mark as read)
 * start date : displaying start date (optional)
 * end date : displaying end date (optional)
 * required roles : use must have one of the required roles (optional)